-No. We service the communities of Boise, Nampa, Caldwell, Meridian, Garden City, Middleton, Eagle, Star, and Kuna.
+No. We service the communities of Boise, Nampa, Caldwell, Meridian, Garden City, Middleton, Eagle, Star, Kuna, Emmett, Hidden Springs, and Avimore.

 We gladly accept cash, check, credit or debit cards.
 You can either pay online at this website or you can pay the technician directly when he comes to perform service or you can leave payment at the front door.
 Payment must be received prior to any services being rendered.
 Please make your check out to: Sprinklers Blown Out

 As lawns age or sustain heavy use from play, sports activities, pets, vehicle traffic and parking, soil compaction can result.
 Soil compacting forces are most severe in poorly drained or wet sites.
 Compaction greatly reduces the pore space within the soil that would normally hold air.
 Roots require oxygen to grow and absorb nutrients and water.
 Compaction reduces total pore space and the amount of air within the soil.
 It has a negative impact on nutrient uptake and water infiltration, in addition to being a physical barrier to root growth.
 This results in poor top growth and lawn deterioration.

 Core aeration allows air, water and fertilizer to better reach the root zone.
 This stimulates root growth to create healthier, stronger turfgrass plants.
 Core aeration allows air, water and fertilizer to better reach the root zone.
 This stimulates root growth to create healthier, stronger turfgrass plants.